Mohali court grants bail to businessman in vigilance case linked to Majithia

 Stay updated with the latest - Click here to follow us on Instagram

-A Mohali court Saturday granted regular bail to Jalandhar-based businessman Harpreet Singh Gulati who was arrested in a corruption case registered by the Punjab Vigilance Bureau in connection with an alleged ongoing disproportionate assets (DA) case against former minister and Shiromani Akali Dal leader Bikram Singh Majithia.
+A Mohali court on Saturday granted regular bail to Jalandhar-based businessman Harpreet Singh Gulati in a corruption case registered by the Punjab Vigilance Bureau involving alleged disproportionate assets of former minister Bikram Singh Majithia.

-Gulati was arrested on November 29, 2025 — the day he was nominated as an accused in the case against Majithia.
+Gulati was arrested on November 29, 2025, the same day he was nominated as an accused in the case.
 He had earlier been cited as a prosecution witness in the main chargesheet filed against Majithia on August 22, 2025.

 The defence argued that Gulati had cooperated fully with the Vigilance Bureau, submitted all requested documents, and was falsely implicated after he refused to give a statement under pressure claiming Majithia had asked him to manage illicit funds.
-The prosecution, however, described Gulati as a “core conspirator and financial conduit” who allegedly routed over Rs 10 crore to entities linked to Majithia between 2008 and 2014, including pre-licence transfers of around Rs 1.15 crore to SD Beverages Pvt.
+The prosecution, however, described Gulati as a “core conspirator and financial conduit” who allegedly routed over 10 crore to entities linked to Majithia between 2008 and 2014, including pre-licence transfers of around1.15 crore to S.D.
+Beverages Pvt.
 Ltd.

-The court granted bail to Gulati on a personal bond of Rs 1 lakh with one surety of the same amount, and imposed conditions including surrendering his passport, not leaving India without permission, not tampering with evidence, and appearing on all court dates.
+The court granted bail on a personal bond of 1 lakh with one surety of the same amount, and imposed conditions including surrendering his passport, not leaving India without permission, not tampering with evidence, and appearing on all court dates.

-The order comes days after the Supreme Court granted bail to Majithia on February 2.
+The order comes days after the Supreme Court granted bail to the main accused, Bikram Singh Majithia, on February 2.
+The trial is ongoing.

 Stay updated with the latest - Click here to follow us on Instagram